-Securing your toilet to the floor are two floor bolts (called closet bolts) that come up through the base of the toilet and are secured with nuts.
+Securing your toilet to the floor are two long bolts (called closet bolts) that come up through the base of the toilet and are secured with nuts.
 Toilets usually come with plastic decorative caps that hide these bolts, but often the caps go missing, or they pop off every time you clean the toilet, making them more trouble than they're worth.
-The good news is, there are replacement caps and adapter kits that look and work much better than the original caps.
+The good news is there are replacement caps and adapter kits that look and work much better than the original caps.

 Basic Replacement Caps

-Threaded caps are an improvement over standard snap-on caps, for a few reasons.
-First, you don't have to remove the nut and metal washer from the bolt.
+Threaded caps are an improvement over standard snap-on caps for a few reasons.
+First, you don't have to remove the nut and metal washer from the closet bolt.
 Instead, you just thread an adapter piece onto the bolt, and the cap snaps or threads onto the adapter.
-Second, some caps are tall enough that you don't need to cut down the bolt.
+Second, some caps are tall enough so that you don't need to cut down the bolt.
 And third, the threaded caps stay in place much better than snap-on caps.

 Threaded caps with adapters (such as those made by Danco and other manufacturers) are inexpensive and easy to install.
-Here are the basic installation steps, which may vary by brand:
+Here are the basic installation steps, which may vary by brand.

 If the bolts are too long to allow the toilet caps to sit flat on the toilet base, you will need to cut them with a mini hacksaw or a rotary tool with a metal-cutting disc.
-Try to cut as straight as possible, so that the adapter for the new caps will thread onto the bolts easily.
+Try to cut as straight as possible so that the adapter for the new caps will thread onto the bolts easily.
 Hold the toilet caps next to the bolts to determine the correct bolt height, then cut the bolts short enough so the new caps will sit flush on the toilet base when they are threaded on all the way.

 Thread an adapter onto each toilet bolt with the notches of the adapter on the bottom.
 Make sure when starting to thread the adapter that it threads evenly and that it can easily turn a few times when tightening by hand.

-- Thread the toilet caps onto the adapters, covering the bolts.
-Screw the caps on far enough so they sit flush against the base of the toilet.
+Thread the toilet caps onto the adapters, covering the bolts.
+Screw on the caps far enough so they sit flush against the base of the toilet.

 Tall Toilet Bolt Caps